teneko/redux-saga-promise/README.md

 ##  Promise action creation

-Use the following to create promise actions.
+Use one of following method to create a promise action.

 ### Promise action with type

+Create a promise action (creator) with action-type.

 ```typescript
 import { promiseActionFactory } from "@teroneko/redux-saga-promise"